 The benefits of flipping or rotating your mattress regularly

 Another advantage of flipping or rotating is that it helps prevent sagging or sinking in certain areas.
-By regularly switching the sleeping surface, we minimize the risk of the mattress losing its shape and becoming less supportive.
+Regularly switching the sleeping surface minimizes the mattress’s risk of losing its shape and becoming less supportive.
 This can alleviate discomfort and potential back pain, ensuring a better night’s sleep.

 Furthermore, flipping or rotating a mattress enhances hygiene.
 Even with protective sheets, our bodies naturally shed dead skin cells, oils, and sweat during sleep.
-By regularly flipping or rotating the mattress, we can prevent the buildup of these allergens and make the sleeping environment cleaner and healthier.
+Regularly flipping or rotating the mattress can prevent the buildup of these allergens and make the sleeping environment cleaner and healthier.

 Factors to consider when deciding how often to flip or rotate your mattress